MarekMichali/kyma-environment-broker/utils/kyma-environments-cleanup-job/README.md

 The values are derived from Kyma Environment Broker Deployment which should be running in the cluster prior to the CronJob application.

-Run `apply.sh` script to apply the CronJob into the cluster.
+Run `apply.sh` script to apply the CronJob into the cluster.aaa